HISTORY OF THE SONNET

 Most contemporary sonneteers were/are passionate consumers of classic and modern sonnets.

 (I took the above picture tonight.
 I've had this book since I was 13.
-The gild and velvet has worn off from reading this book repeatedly for 30 years.
+The gild and velvet long ago wore off; I've cherished this book for 30 years.
 I have many other books in the same sad, overly loved, condition. )

-The freshest sonnets, hot off the presses, do not adhere to meter, and the syllable count is relaxed.
+The freshest sonnets do not adhere to meter, and the syllable count is relaxed.
 Each line has (usually) between 9 -11 syllables, with some room for play.